ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 [You can view the code for this at fiddle.fastlydemo.net/fiddle/f857ab79](https://fiddle.fastlydemo.net/fiddle/f857ab79/embedded)

 Normalising the User-Agent helps reduce the millions of different User-Agents down to the thousands of User-Agents that [uaparser.org](https://www.uaparser.org/) detects them as.
-We can still improve on this, currently polyfill.io supports 15 User-Agent families: Android, BlackBerry, Chrome, Edge, Edge Mobile, Firefox, Firefox Mobile, Internet Explorer, Internet Explorer Mobile, iOS Safari, iOS Chrome, Opera, Opera Mini, Opera Mobile and Samsung.
+We can still improve on this - currently polyfill.io supports 15 User-Agent families: Android, BlackBerry, Chrome, Edge, Edge Mobile, Firefox, Firefox Mobile, Internet Explorer, Internet Explorer Mobile, iOS Safari, iOS Chrome, Opera, Opera Mini, Opera Mobile and Samsung.
 If we detect that the User-Agent family is one we do not support, we can give it a generic unsupported name, such as `other` to ensure that all unsupported User-Agents generate the same internal URL and point to the same cached object.

 [You can view the code for this at fiddle.fastlydemo.net/fiddle/6a4eb0a1](https://fiddle.fastlydemo.net/fiddle/6a4eb0a1/embedded)

-This change is the one that brought about the biggest improvement in our cache-hit ratio.
+As I said, this change is the one that brought about the biggest improvement in our cache-hit ratio.
 Instead of getting a different cache-entry for every browser family and version, we only get different cache-entries for browser family and versions we support.
 As of writing this blog post, that works out to be roughly 300 different cache entries (Chrome has roughly 70 releases, Edge has 6 etc).